Matt Haack: Jacksonville Jaguars

-On December 3, 2024, Haack signed with the Jacksonville Jaguars practice squad.
+On December 3, 2024, Haack signed with the Jacksonville Jaguars' practice squad.
 He was released by Jacksonville on December 10.

 Denver Broncos

 On March 19, 2025, Haack signed a one-year deal with the Denver Broncos, reuniting with his former special teams coordinator on the Dolphins, Darren Rizzi.
 He was released on May 9.

 Arizona Cardinals (second stint)

 On November 19, 2025, Haack signed with the Arizona Cardinals.
+He replaced punter Blake Gillikin and had 25 punts for a 51.3 yards per punt average.

+Washington Commanders

+On July 29, 2026, Haack signed with the Washington Commanders following an injury to Tress Way at the start of training camp.
+On August 18, the Commanders waived him.

+New England Patriots

+On August 24, 2026, Haack signed with the New England Patriots.
+On August 30, he was released as part of final roster cuts.